 Data analysis tools for oceanographic services are being developed by Filipe Fernandes.
-These tools will support: 1) ongoing development of the IOOS data discovery and access tools and demonstrations as part of the redevelopment of the IOOS.noaa.gov, IOOS.US, and ioos.github.io web pages; and, 2) ongoing development and maintenance of several open source software packages that are crucial to the US IOOS DMAC enterprise.
-The primary objectives of this work are: 1) Support the evaluation and enhancement of interoperability services and tools that serve the US IOOS data discovery capabilities, binding data discovery to data access services, and data access; 2) In support of the US IOOS Catalog, continue developing software packages developed by RPS/ASA that are important to the US IOOS enterprise; 3) Continue to support best practices for open source software development to bolster the US IOOS/ASA investment by engaging the larger open source community; and 4) Perform documentation/planning/testing to further mature the projects and maximize the likelihood of external contributions.
+The primary Year 3 objectives are: 1) Support the evaluation and enhancement of interoperability services and tools that serve the IOOS data discovery capabilities, binding data discovery to data access services, and data access; 2) In support of the IOOS Catalog, continue developing the evolving software packages developed by RPS/ASA that are important to the IOOS enterprise; 3) Continue to support best practices for open source software development to bolster the IOOS investment by engaging the larger open source community; and, 4) Perform documentation/planning/testing to further mature the projects and maximize the likelihood of external contributions.